kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 logs or events for this purpose.
 -->

-This feature will be built into kubelet and behind a feature gate.
-Examining the kubelet feature gate would help in determining whether the feature is used.
-The enablement of the kubelet feature gate can be determined from the `kubernetes_feature_enabled` metric.
+The enablement of the Kubelet feature gate can be determined via the `kubernetes_feature_enabled` metric.
+Operational use can be observed when the `kubelet_node_resize_requests_total` counter increments during a hardware change.

-In addition, newly added metrics `node_resize_resync_request_total`, `node_resize_resync_errors_total` are incremented in case of up-scale of resource and failing to re-sync resources managers respectively.

 ###### How can someone using this feature know that it is working for their instance?